 Do you like reading about the City of Lights?
 You might want to read more about its architecture!

 The architecture and urban design in Paris served as an example of how cities were planned.
 Public buildings, monuments, public squares and grand boulevards beautified the city while dealing with overcrowding and traffic.
 The city was built to reflect the glory of the French empire and glorious it is.

 Museums and culture

 When it comes to enlightenment, Paris truly is the City of Lights.
-With over 130 museums of all kinds, galleries, cultural landmarks and historic sites, there is art on every corner.
+There is art on every corner with over 130 museums of all kinds, galleries, cultural landmarks, and historic sites.
 Art lovers can spend days indulging in the great masterpieces, from classics to modern, and not see it all.
-You will find art installations on the streets, in the gardens and on boulevards.
+You will find art installations on the streets, gardens, and boulevards.
 In fact, the whole city is like a museum you can walk around.

 Paris has always been at the forefront of culture.
-If you prefer more lively entertainment, Paris is also great for theatre, ballet and opera lovers.
-From lively cabaret performances at the Moulin Rouge to more traditional performances at the famous Palais Garnier, you can enjoy various international performances.
+You can enjoy various international performances, from lively cabaret performances at the Moulin Rouge to more traditional performances at the famous Palais Garnier.
+If you love live entertainment, Paris is also great for theatre, ballet and opera lovers.

 Want to explore more of Paris?
 Read about the Magic of the Louvre Museum!

 Paris is renowned as a culinary powerhouse, and rightfully so.
 Life in Paris is about sitting in a sidewalk cafe and people watching as you nibble on a buttery croissant and sip on your beverage of choice.
 It’s about drinking wine and hanging out with friends or going out for a romantic dinner with your significant other.

 There are over 70 Michelin star restaurants in the City of Lights, numerous trendy bistros and charming cafes to choose from.
 There are many options for foodies, from fancy restaurants to cheap, on-the-go street food vendors.